 Volvo recently made headlines after it announced every single one of its cars will soon feature some form of electrification, whether it be a dedicated battery-electric vehicle, or a plug-in hybrid variant.
 Apparently, Cadillac has similar plans as the brand’s president, Johan de Nysschen, told Reuters that Cadillac has plans “not dissimilar to what Volvo has announced.”

-It echoes former statements by Cadillac’s chief marketing officer, Uwe Ellinghaus, who said Tesla’s competitive advantage will soon become standard across the industry—that being a range of electric and plug-in cars from nearly all automakers.
+It echoes former statements by Cadillac’s chief marketing officer, Uwe Ellinghaus, who said Tesla’s competitive advantage will soon become standard across the industry, that advantage being a range of electric and plug-in cars from nearly all automakers.

 Cadillac axed the slow-selling ELR plug-in car from its lineup and now offers the 2017 Cadillac CT6 Plug-In as its sole electrified vehicle.
 The car features an EPA-estimated 26 MPG combined rating, but a combined battery range of 31 miles on pure electric power.
 Its MPGe rating sits at 62 MPGe.

-de Nysschen didn’t expand on the brand’s electric car plans, but he did state more electrified vehicles will launch in the second half of the next decade.
+de Nysschen didn’t provide specifics about the brand’s electric car plans, but did state more electrified vehicles will launch in the second half of the next decade.